d2l-ai/d2l-en/chapter_introduction/intro.md

 These problems also occur in medicine.
 We might want a model to monitor patients in the intensive care unit and to fire off alerts if their risk of death in the next 24 hours exceeds some threshold.
-We definitely wouldn't want this model to throw away everything it knows about the patient history each hour, and just make its predictions based on the most recent measurements.
+We definitely would not want this model to throw away everything it knows about the patient history each hour, and just make its predictions based on the most recent measurements.